SRI-CSL/descert-example/README.md

 If you have not set up Docker on your computer yet, follow Docker's instructions to install Docker: https://docs.docker.com/get-docker/

-The idea is to create a Docker image that has this project and executes Daikon as part of the project's build process.
+The goal is to setup this project with CircleCI and generate evidence (in this case Randoop and Daikon results) as part of the build process.

 Currently, this project applies only the `daikon-gradle-plugin`.
 Unfortunately, we've not been able to produce any Daikon output.

 Once we are able to generate this output, we will build this project using Circle-CI's workflows.

 Below are a few scenarios I've tried in order to produce the DesCert Docker image.

 # Failed scenarios